-Brescia is pleased to offer four exciting exchange locations to students:
+Brescia is pleased to offer several exciting international opportunities to students:

 LaSalle Beauvais Institut Polytechnique – Beauvais, France